MicrosoftDocs/azure-ai-docs/articles/search/index-add-suggesters.md

 # Configure a suggester for autocomplete and suggestions in a query

-In Azure AI Search, typeahead (autocomplete) or "search-as-you-type" is enabled by using a *suggester*.
+In Azure AI Search, typeahead or "search-as-you-type" is enabled by using a *suggester*.
 A suggester is a configuration in an index that specifies which fields should be used to populate autocomplete and suggested matches.
 These fields undergo extra tokenization, generating prefix sequences to support matches on partial terms.
 For example, a suggester that includes a `city` field with a value for *Seattle* has prefix combinations of *sea*, *seat*, *seatt*, and *seattl* to support typeahead.

 Matches on partial terms can be either an autocompleted query or a suggested match.
 The same suggester supports both experiences.

 ## Typeahead experiences in Azure AI Search

-Typeahead can be *autocomplete*, which completes a partial input for a whole term query, or *suggestions* that invite click through to a particular match.
+Typeahead can use *autocomplete*, which completes a partial input for a whole term query, or *suggestions* that invite click through to a particular match.
 Autocomplete produces a query.
 Suggestions produce a matching document.

 The following screenshot illustrates both.
 Autocomplete anticipates a potential term, finishing *tw* with *in*.
 Suggestions are mini search results, where a field like `hotel name` represents a matching hotel search document from the index.
 For suggestions, you can surface any field that provides descriptive information.